rfrech/battle-for-midway/docs/index.md

 * People who enjoy playing strategy games.

-	> As a person who grew up playing board and computer based games I want to be able to experience turn-based strategy games in new scenarios that enable me to envoke the same nostalgia I used to have growing up playing these games.
+	> As a person who grew up playing board and computer based games I want to be able to experience turn-based strategy games in new scenarios that enable me to invoke the same nostalgia I used to have growing up playing these games.

 * People who are interested in history, particularly military history.